Skip to main content

 Product Best For Cooking Area Why It Stands Out

 Sophia & William Heavy-Duty Offset Smoker Large Capacity 941 sq. in.
-Largest capacity in the roundup — designed for 10–15 people
+941 square inches total cooking area — designed for 10-15 people

 MFSTUDIO Heavy Duty Offset Smoker Mid-Size Value 512 sq. in.
-Heavy-duty build in a manageable footprint
+512 square inches cooking area

 NChanmar Charcoal Grill Offset Smoker Compact Offset Compact patio use Compact 2-in-1 charcoal grill + offset smoker combo